top HealthCare.gov Can't Handle Appeals of Errors

 I get the feeling that the true reason for stopping is not really what is written there.
 Maybe a burnout, maybe something completely different.

-Anyhow, thanks to Pamela for her great service to the community and best wishes for whatever she does next.
+Anyhow, thanks to Pamela for her great service to the community and best wishes for whatever she does next. about a year and a half ago

-Bill Gates Is Beginning To Dream the Thorium Dream
+top Bill Gates Is Beginning To Dream the Thorium Dream

 It would be nice if a private health care system were better, but I fear this is just wishful thinking.
 Can you show me any case of such a system coming into being?
 Will any one of the countries without health care coverage today be able to develop it on a private basis soon-ish?
 Do you think the private sector could acomplish anything close to the US interstate highway system or the German Autobahn in terms of quality and accessibility?
 Same for the postal systems emphasising coverage of every remote location a citizen lives at?
 Or the worldwide internet infrastructure, backbones at payable customer rates.
 Not to mention the LHC, ITER or the ISS...